Singh-Prakash07/Notes/start with JavaScript/02 Data type.md

 alert( `the result is ${1 + 2}`); // the result is 3
 ```

-The expression inside `${…}` is evaluated and the result becomes a part of the string.
++The expression inside `${…}` is evaluated and the result becomes a part of the string.
 We can put anything in there: a variable like `name` or an arithmetical expression like `1 + 2` or something more complex.

 + Please note that this can only be done in backticks.
 Other quotes don’t have this embedding functionality!
 ### There is no _character_ type.